Wolf-Shadow/GCI/submission.md

 ### How is submission made?

-When the user makes submission on the frontend, the following actions happen sequentially
+When the user makes submission on the frontend, the following actions will happen sequentially:

-* As soon as the user submits a submission, a REST API with the URL pattern `jobs:challenge_submission` is called.
+* As soon as the user submits a submission, a REST API with the URL pattern `jobs:challenge_submission` will be called.

 * This API fetches the challenge and its corresponding challenge phase.